 Beans and Rice

-A ministry that offers 2 pounds of beans and 3 pounds of rice to anyone who wants to stop by Old Donation Church on the first Saturday of the month between the hours of 9:00 – 11:00am.
+A ministry that offers 2 pounds of beans and 3 pounds of rice to anyone who wants to stop by Old Donation Church on the third Saturday of the month between the hours of 9:00 – 11:00am.
 Volunteers bag up rice and beans the week before they are to be given out at the historic church.
 On Saturday a team will greet the people who arrive and distribute beans and rice to them.
 We hope that this ministry is a blessing to those who are in need.

 Kairos Prison Ministry